Kozak consensus sequence: Ribosome assembly

 The ribosome assembles on the start codon (AUG), located within the Kozak sequence.
-Prior to translation initiation, scanning is done by the pre-initiation complex (PIC).
+Prior to translation initiation, scanning is done by the pre-initiation complex.
 The PIC consists of the 40S (small ribosomal subunit) bound to the ternary complex, eIF2-GTP-intiatorMet tRNA (TC) to form the 43S ribosome.
 Assisted by several other initiation factors (eIF1 and eIF1A, eIF5, eIF3, polyA binding protein) it is recruited to the 5′ end of the mRNA.
 Eukaryotic mRNA is capped with a 7-methylguanosine (m7G) nucleotide which can help recruit the PIC to the mRNA and initiate scanning.
 This recruitment to the m7G 5′ cap is supported by the inability of eukaryotic ribosomes to translate circular mRNA, which has no 5′ end.
 Once the PIC binds to the mRNA it scans until it reaches the first AUG codon in a Kozak sequence.
 This scanning is referred to as the scanning mechanism of initiation.

 An overview of eukaryotic initiation showing the formation of the PIC and the scanning method of initiation.

 The scanning mechanism of Initiation starts when the PIC binds the 5′ end of the mRNA.
 Scanning is stimulated by Dhx29 and Ddx3/Ded1 and eIF4 proteins.
 The Dhx29 and Ddx3/Ded1 are DEAD-box helicases that help to unwind any secondary mRNA structure which could hinder scanning.
 The scanning of an mRNA continues until the first AUG codon on the mRNA is reached, this is known as the "First AUG Rule".
 While exceptions to the "First AUG Rule" exist, most exceptions take place at a second AUG codon that is located 3 to 5 nucleotides downstream from the first AUG, or within 10 nucleotides from the 5′ end of the mRNA.
 At the AUG codon a Methionine tRNA anticodon is recognized by mRNA codon.
 Upon base pairing to the start codon the eIF5 in the PIC helps to hydrolyze a guanosine triphosphate (GTP) bound to the eIF2.
 This leads to the a structural rearrangement that commits the PIC to binding to the large ribosomal subunit (60S) and forming the ribosomal complex (80S).
 Once the 80S ribosome complex is formed then the elongation phase of translation starts.